instadw/instadwell-blog/_posts/2026-8-31-pg-near-manyata-tech-park-bangalore.md

 *Zolo Coulter and Zolo Walston share the same access road as Zolo Skirling, so their walk time is an approximate figure based on that route, not independently calculated.

-A quick reality check before you shortlist: drive time and walk time don't move together here.
-Zolo Odyssey is 4.4 km by road but under 15 minutes on foot, while Manchester House and HelloWorld Hanover are under 3 km by road but a 30 to 40 minute walk.
-The reason is NH 44/75, which several properties sit along, isn't pedestrian-friendly.
-If a property's walk time is more than double its drive time, budget for an auto or cab for the daily commute instead of assuming you can walk it, even though the map distance looks short.
+A quick reality check before you shortlist:

+- Zolo Odyssey is 4.4 km by road but under 15 minutes on foot.
+- Manchester House and HelloWorld Hanover are under 3 km by road but a 30 to 40 minute walk.
+- The reason is NH 44/75, which several properties sit along, isn't pedestrian-friendly.
+- If a property's walk time is more than double its drive time, budget for an auto or cab for the daily commute instead of assuming you can walk it, even though the map distance looks short.

 ## Gents PG Near Manyata Tech Park

-Modena House is currently the only dedicated boys PG in this cluster, priced from ₹11,399 with hot meals, biometric entry, 24x7 security surveillance and a 3.3 km drive to Manyata.
+Modena House is currently the only dedicated boys PG in this cluster.
+It's priced from ₹11,399 and includes:

+- Hot meals
+- Biometric entry
+- 24x7 security surveillance
+- A 3.3 km drive to Manyata

 Beyond that one property, every other listing near Manyata Tech Park is coliving or unisex, so most men looking for a PG for gents near Manyata Tech Park will end up choosing from the coliving list rather than a men-only property.
-That's not unusual for this stretch of Bangalore.
 Coliving has largely replaced the traditional single-gender gents PG format here, and the amenities, Wi-Fi, AC, CCTV, housekeeping, are broadly the same either way.

 ## Ladies PG Near Manyata Tech Park

 Here's the honest picture: none of the branded properties InstaDwell lists near Manyata Tech Park are women-only.
 All 21 non-Modena properties are coliving, meaning they house men and women without a dedicated ladies-only floor or building.
 If you're specifically searching for a ladies PG in Manyata Tech Park bangalore and want a women-only property, you won't find one in this immediate cluster among branded operators today.

-That said, coliving isn't the same as unsafe, and a few of these properties are better suited to women based on what's actually listed.
-Manchester House and HelloWorld Hanover stand out for biometric-enabled entry combined with CCTV, housekeeping and round-the-clock security surveillance, on top of being under 3 km from Manyata.
+That said, coliving isn't the same as unsafe.
+A couple of properties are better suited to women based on what's actually listed:

+- **Manchester House** and **HelloWorld Hanover** both offer biometric-enabled entry, CCTV, housekeeping and round-the-clock security surveillance, on top of being under 3 km from Manyata.

 If safety features on paper matter more to you than proximity, these two are worth shortlisting first.
 For a true women-only PG, check InstaDwell's full Bangalore listings page, since ladies-only properties do exist elsewhere in the city even where they're absent right at Manyata.

 ## Coliving PG Near Manyata Tech Park

 Coliving is, by far, the dominant format near Manyata Tech Park, not a niche alternative.
 21 of the 22 properties tracked here are coliving PGs, spanning Zolo, HelloWorld and independent operators like Manchester House and St Petersburg House.

-Coliving near Manyata Tech Park typically means a furnished private or shared room, common amenities like Wi-Fi and AC, and a mixed-gender resident base, which is why it dominates search intent for terms like colive pg near Manyata Tech Park.
-If you're comparing coliving against a traditional gents or ladies PG, expect similar room quality but more flexibility on move-in and shorter lock-ins with most coliving operators.
+What coliving near Manyata Tech Park typically includes:

+- A furnished private or shared room
+- Common amenities like Wi-Fi and AC
+- A mixed-gender resident base
+- More flexibility on move-in and shorter lock-ins than a traditional gents or ladies PG

+That flexibility is a big reason coliving dominates search intent for terms like colive pg near Manyata Tech Park, and why room quality is comparable to a traditional PG even with the format difference.

 ## Luxury PG Near Manyata Tech Park

 If by luxury PG you mean stronger rooms and amenities rather than a five-star hotel-style residence, Manchester House is the strongest option in this list.
-It's one of the few properties with an attached balcony, alongside hot meals, a workout zone, professional housekeeping, hot water supply, a water purifier and 24x7 security surveillance, priced from ₹11,199.
+Priced from ₹11,199, it stands out for:

+- An attached balcony, one of the few properties with this
+- Hot meals
+- A workout zone
+- Professional housekeeping
+- Hot water supply and a water purifier
+- 24x7 security surveillance

 Keep in mind this is a starting rate for the base room type.
 Manchester House, like every property on this page, has pricier room categories above the starting rate, so the actual cost of a more premium room or single occupancy setup will be higher than what's listed here.

 ## Single Room PG Near Manyata Tech Park